Asset Class: NFL Event Contracts (e.g., Robinhood, Kalshi)

 III.
 The Fundamentals: Mean Reversion & Liquidity

-4. Chargers are in “Rare Air”—a winning team with a Top-5 QB and the #1 effective cap space in the NFL.
+- The $103M War Chest: The Chargers are in “Rare Air”—a winning team with a Top-5 QB and the #1 effective cap space in the NFL.
 While rivals (Ravens, Bills, Chiefs) are shedding talent to survive, the Chargers are the primary poachers for blue-chip free agents.
+After the Chargers, the next team with the most cap space is the Tennessee Titans (money with no pilot for the plane), and the Las Vegas Raiders, an unmitigated disaster.

 IV.
 Risk/Reward: The “Minter” Trigger